-Accounting is the language of business, and the Campbell University accounting program prepares students with the practical tools and foundational concepts to become accounting professionals in areas such as public accounting, corporate accounting, governmental accounting, and the non-profit sector.
+Accounting is the language of business, and Campbell University’s BBA in Accounting program prepares students with the practical tools and foundational concepts to become accounting professionals in public, corporate, government, and non-profit sectors.

 - Campbell offers interactive, personal instruction from professors who bring real-world experience to the classroom.

 - Accounting professors provide advice on students’ educational and professional paths from enrollment through post-graduation.

 - Students can participate in internships to earn academic credit throughout the year, particularly during the tax season.
 Many students participate in the IRS’s VITA program during tax season.

 - An active Accounting Club regularly hosts visits from accounting firms and volunteers in the community, and also holds social events.

 - In-house Career Center connects students with tools and resources to help them land valuable internships and full-time employment after graduation.

 - Students can earn a Master of Business Administration (MBA) alongside their bachelor’s degree through the 4+1 program.

 The curriculum includes required courses in accounting and taxation as well as core courses in business law, business communication, and critical thinking, and management.View Curriculum & Course Descriptions